HMUNACHI/nanodl/README.md

 ## What's New in version 1.2.0.dev1

 - Google's Gemma architecture.
-- Data parallel distributed RLHFPPO and RLHFDPO.
+- Data parallel distributed Reward and RLHF trainers.
 - True random number generators in Jax which do not need the verbose code (examples shown in next sections).

 There are experimental features (like MAMBA architecture) in the repo which is not available via the package,